MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 # Bonus

-We couldn't finish this review of the best gifts for fan of Sherlock Holmes without mentioning a gift that is definitely more for fans of Dr. Watson.
+We couldn't finish this review of the best gifts for fans of Sherlock Holmes without mentioning a gift that is definitely more for fans of Dr. Watson.

 ### The adorable Watsonian good boy